hwengineer/STM32F3Discovery-meson-example/README.md

 And no use the commands above for compilation and testing.

+## Errata
+-   blink frequency is way below what is to be expected.
+Maybe a configuration problem

 ## License
 Of course the STM32Cube Library is under its own license, all other stuff under my chosen MIT License